parimalp/FPGA-Design-Flow-using-Vivado/lab6.md

    </p>

-   This exercise will be connecting the ILA core/component to the LED port which is 8-bit wide.
+   You will be connecting the ILA core/component to the LED port which is 8-bit wide.

 3. Double click the **ILA(Integrated Logic Analyzer > Customize IP** on the following Add IP window.
 The ILA IP will open.